alexey-tyurin/fine-tuning-gpt/README.md

 ```
 ├── README.md                     # Project documentation
 ├── create_jsonl.py               # Script to create file with test data (e.g. tests200_2.jsonl) out of mapping file to be used for SFT
-├── evals100.jsonl                # 100 ambiguous messages and their correct intents to be used with OpenAI Evals
+├── evals100.jsonl                # 100 ambiguous messages and their correct intents to be used with OpenAI Evals API
 ├── generate_4.1_lists_20.py      # Script to generate vague messages using GPT-4.1 and test them with gpt-4o-mini locally
 ├── messages_mappings100.py       # 100 ambiguous messages and their correct intents
 ├── messages_mappings200.py       # 200 ambiguous messages and their correct intents